Mortality Estimation in Humanitarian Crises

 United Kingdom Humanitarian Innovation Hub

-What is the innovation?
+What was the innovation?

 Estimating mortality associated with a humanitarian crisis is critical to assessing needs objectively, and key for evaluating humanitarian responses.
 Many humanitarians consider mortality estimation to be among the most significant metrics to define the severity and magnitude of a crisis, and a critical measure for tracking the impact of humanitarian responses.

-Why do we need to innovate?
+Why innovate?

 In practice, mortality estimation is rarely accurate or comprehensive in crisis-affected settings, if attempted at all.
 Commonly, mortality estimates are met with methodological critiques of validity and there is little consensus on how reliable estimates are.
 Consequently, mortality evidence is frequently contested and viewed as lacking sufficient rigour and credibility to reliably guide if, when and how to respond to a crisis.